Arelle/ixbrl-viewer/README.md

 By default, the link to the JavaScript viewer and the JSON data block are added to the iXBRL report file (or to the first file, in the case of a document set).

-Stub viewer mode is an optional generation mode that creates an an additional, minimal HTML file containing the JSON data block, and the link to the JavaScript viewer.
+Stub viewer mode is an optional generation mode that creates an additional, minimal HTML file containing the JSON data block, and the link to the JavaScript viewer.
 This mode has two advantages over the default approach of embedding the JSON data and JavaScript link in the iXBRL report: